Home :: About Us :: Guidelines

 You might want to try calling tech support at your hosting company.
 If that was the webmaster you talked to, you might have talked to a rookie.
 A lot of the tech support people that answer the phones at hosting companies do not really know much about servers–and they typically always blame the problem on something other than their systems–or their lack of knowledge.
 If you do not get a good answer, try escalating it to a tech who works with the servers.

-19. Cassandra Rae Says:
+19. Cassandra Rae says

 I’m looking to move files from a sub-directory to the root directory using Filezilla so that my blog url will be my domain name and not domain/blog.
 I’m running into issues because I’m not going from local to server or vice versa.
 I want to transfer files from server to server.
 Is this even possible?